johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/ContentEditorUserGuide/README.md

 can easily populate your site with content.
 These contentful components will render the default content but you can easily override and edit the content to suit your needs.

+For information on layouts and working with the Flow Container see the [Flow Container documentation.](../../../bodiless-layouts#flowcontainer-component)